 Socioeconomic Development

-In recent decades, Indonesia has witnessed a significant reduction in poverty, particularly in urban areas and the western parts of the country.
-Like many other countries worldwide, the COVID-19 pandemic temporarily stalled economic development and poverty alleviation efforts.
-According to data from BPS (Badan Pusat Statistik), the official national poverty rate declined from 9.2% in September 2019 to 9.8% in September 2020.
-By March 2021, this number had slightly increased to 10.1%, but the subsequent economic recovery after the lifting of most pandemic-related restrictions led to a decline in the poverty rate to 9.5%.
+In recent decades, Indonesia has seen a significant reduction in poverty rates, particularly in urban areas and in the western parts of the country.
+As in many other countries worldwide, the COVID-19 pandemic temporarily stalled economic development and poverty alleviation efforts in Indonesia, but both could recover strongly.
+According to BPS data, the official national poverty rate declined from 9.8% in September 2020 to 9.0% in March 2024.

-Poverty is particularly high in the Papua provinces and in other parts of Eastern Indonesia, such as the Nusa Tenggara Timur (NTT) province.
-There is no official data available on the ethnic and religious distribution of poverty in Indonesia, but it seems that non-Javanese Muslims are more likely than average to experience poverty, whereas other religious groups (except those living in Papua and NTT) are less affected.
+Poverty rates are particularly high in the Papua provinces (for example, 33.0% in Papua Pegunungan, whereas only 4.3% of people in Jakarta live in poverty) and in other parts of eastern Indonesia, such as the Nusa Tenggara Timur (NTT) province.
+There are no official data on the ethnic and religious distribution of poverty in Indonesia, but non-Javanese Muslims seem more likely than average to experience poverty, whereas other religious groups (except those living in Papua and NTT) are less affected.

-Inequality did not change significantly during the COVID-19 pandemic, as the Gini coefficient of income inequality increased only slightly from 0.380 just before the COVID-19 outbreak to 0.381 in September 2022 (BPS).
+Patterns of inequality did not change significantly during the COVID-19 pandemic, as the Gini coefficient of income inequality rose only slightly from 0.380 just before the COVID-19 outbreak to 0.381 in September 2022 (BPS).
+In March 2024, Indonesia’s expenditure inequality rate, as measured by the Gini ratio, was 0.379.
+The figure decreased by 0.009 points compared with March 2023.

 Socioeconomic barriers